 - Pain-relieving medications (analgesics) – have no effect on the joint or your arthritis.
 They simply stop you feeling the pain.

 - Creams and ointments – can be rubbed into the skin over a painful joint to relieve pain.

 - Non-steroidal anti-inflammatory drugs (NSAIDs) – treat inflammation, pain and swelling.

 - Corticosteroids and injections into the joint – if you have severe pain and inflammation in your joints, then your doctor may prescribe a stronger anti-inflammatory medicine called a corticosteroid.
 These can be taken as tablets or given by injection directly into a joint, muscle or other soft tissue.

-- Biological medications – treatments for people with inflammatory forms of arthritis.
+- Biological medications – are treatments for people with inflammatory forms of arthritis.
 Biological medications work by targeting certain proteins that are overproduced, causing inflammation and damage to bones, cartilage and tissue.

 Tips for managing arthritis

 There are many things you can do to manage your arthritis, including:

 - Stay active – physical activity is the key to maintaining muscle strength, joint flexibility and managing your pain.
 A physiotherapist or exercise physiologist can help design an individual program for you.

 - Learn ways to manage pain – there are many strategies you can use to deal with pain.
 Knowing about these and what works best for you is an important part of living with a chronic condition such as arthritis.